Scaphoid bone

 The scaphoid bone is one of the carpal bones of the wrist.
 It is situated between the hand and forearm on the thumb side of the wrist (also called the lateral or radial side).
 It forms the radial border of the carpal tunnel.
 The scaphoid bone is the largest bone of the proximal row of wrist bones, its long axis being from above downward, lateralward, and forward.
-It is approximately the size and shape of a medium cashew.
+It is approximately the size and shape of a medium cashew nut.

 Structure

 The scaphoid is situated between the proximal and distal rows of carpal bones.
-It is located on the radial side of the wrist, and articulates with the radius, lunate, trapezoid, trapezium, and capitate.
+It is located on the radial side of the wrist, adjacent to the styloid process of the radius.
+It articulates with the radius, lunate, trapezoid, trapezium, and capitate.
 Over 80% of the bone is covered in articular cartilage.

 Bone

 The palmar surface of the scaphoid is concave, and forming a distal tubercle, giving attachment to the transverse carpal ligament.
 The proximal surface is triangular, smooth and convex.
 The lateral surface is narrow and gives attachment to the radial collateral ligament.
 The medial surface has two facets, a flattened semi-lunar facet articulating with the lunate bone, and an inferior concave facet, articulating alongside the lunate with the head of the capitate bone.

 The dorsal surface of the bone is narrow, with a groove running the length of the bone and allowing ligaments to attach, and the surface facing the fingers (anatomically inferior) is smooth and convex, also triangular, and divided into two parts by a slight ridge.